 To give you a better idea of what this whitening treatment involves, here is a video review from a woman named Brooklyn who had Zoom whitening at the dentist.
 She explains the process in detail and shows each step as it happened, so it's interesting to watch if you're considering having this treatment.

 Brooklyn made two visits to the dentist, the first to create molds of her teeth and the second for the actual whitening.
-The whitening consisted of three 15-minute sessions, all in the same day.
+The whitening consisted of three 15-minute sessions, all on the same day.

-Straight after her whitening session she was given mouth trays containing a sensitivity-reducing gel, which she wore for 30 minutes.
+Straight after her whitening session, she was given mouth trays containing a sensitivity-reducing gel, which she wore for 30 minutes.
 This last step makes this a good option for those looking for teeth whitening for sensitive teeth.

 Zoom teeth whitening near me